 How Do I Apply

 EU Application to the BSc (Hons) Paramedic Studies programme is made directly to the Admissions office in UCC by application.
-The application process is now open.
-Application forms for September 2019 entry are available at the following link: BSc Paramedic Studies.
+The application process is open on 1st June 2020.
+Application forms for September 2020 entry will be available here on this date.

 Applicants who are interested in applying for the programme can apply online.